qipcreative/magentleman/README.md

 Installation
 ------------

-You can clone this repo directly into your Magento root and it should set things up correctly.
+First, clone this repo somewhere locally.
+Then copy the files from within ```magento``` directly into your Magento root and it should set things up correctly.
 I need to test this on a few different systems, as yet, I haven't had time to do that.
-It's worked for me before.
+It's worked for me before on quite a few installs.

 There's basically one shell file which goes into your root directory and then a few files which go into the shell directory.
 I'm going to work on a proper install script one day (or something with modman).